GitMirroring/gnuboot/site/tasks/index.md

 NOTE: this is the same platform used by Gigabyte GA-G41M-ES2L which Libreboot already supports. that one uses an ICH7 southbridge

+#### Dell Optiplex 760

+vitali64 on IRC is porting this to coreboot, and has it almost fully working

 #### asrock/g41c-gs

 Variants: